 Zephaniah 2:10-11 - This they shall have for their pride, because they have reproached and made arrogant threats against the people of the LORD of hosts.
 The LORD will be awesome to them, for He will reduce to nothing all the gods of the earth; people shall worship Him, each one from his place, indeed all the shores of the nations.

 Ezekiel 38:22-23 - And I will bring him to judgment with pestilence and bloodshed; I will rain down on him, on his troops, and on the many peoples who are with him, flooding rain, great hailstones, fire, and brimstone.
 Thus I will magnify Myself and sanctify Myself, and I will be known in the eyes of many nations.
 Then they shall know that I am the LORD.

-As God turns back to Israel and pours out His Wrath on their enemies, these two wars are likely to usher in the Tribulation, where God will test and refine Israel.
+As God turns back to Israel and pours out His Wrath on their enemies, the "Gog and Magog" and "Great Middle East" wars are likely to usher in the Tribulation, where God will test and refine Israel.
 As a result, Israel will come to a saving knowledge that Jesus is Messiah (Zechariah 12-14).
 The events of "Daniel's 70th Week" will begin in Israel, expand out globally, and return back to Israel in Armageddon, right before Jesus returns.
 Israel is clearly God's "timepiece" and the "epicenter" of prophecy: